 2013 Best Luxury SUV

 The 2013 Mercedes GL-Class has a price substantially higher than the others, but it’s a luxury vehicle unlike any other.
 In fact, U.S. News & World Report ranks it #1 among ten luxury SUVs and #2 among luxury 3-row SUVs.
 The turbocharged 4.6-Liter/285 V-8 gas engine is offered as a 362 or 429 horsepower option, which features mpg of 14/19 city/highway and 13/18 city/highway respectively, while the turbocharged 3.0-Liter/182 diesel V-6 engine offers even better fuel economy.
 Choosing the large V-8 can easily jump the price up to more than $86,000.
-Consumers like the fuel economy of the V-6 but the power of the V-8, but were mostly impressed by its great handling and smooth performance.
-While the 2013 GL-Class did have a safety recall with the seat belts, it has not yet been ranked for safety.
+Consumers like the gas mileage of the V-6 but the power of the V-8, but were mostly impressed by its great handling and smooth performance.
+While the GL-Class did have a safety recall with the seat belts, it has not yet been ranked for safety.

 See the full list of vehicles.